Rosuav/shed/RaidingOnTwitch.md

    section, type in the channel name, and click Raid.
 4. Do you have a raid call?
 Encourage your community to synchronize on some message that reflects your channel's theme or style.
-The clipboard is your best friend here, as is a channel bot command like "!raid" to suggest some text to your viewers.
+The clipboard is your friend here, as is a channel bot command like "!raid" to suggest some text to your viewers.
 5. Say your goodbyes and thank-yous, your closer, etc.
 6. Go to a closing screen for the last 10-15 seconds of the raid.
 Depending on